bom-radar/rapic/README.md

     make
     sudo make install

+## Packaging
+To build distribution packages of the library use CPack.
+Pass the name of the package generator you wish to use via the `-G` argument.
+Currently only the RPM generator is officially supported:

+    mkdir build
+    cd build
+    cmake ..
+    cpack -G RPM

+> Note that RPM packaging requires CMake 3.6 or better.

+## Building the demo project
+A demo application is included which simply uses the API to connect to a ROWLF server and print received scan messages to the console.

+To build and run this project, from within the 'build' directory above type:

+    make demo
+    ./demo

 ## Integrating with your project
 To use the library within your project it is necessary to tell your build system how to locate the correct header and shared library files.
 Support